 Defending All Types of Drug-Related Offenses in Southern California

 Drug crimes include any number of illegal drug and illegally used prescription drug activities.
 Possession, manufacturing, sale, transportation, and money laundering are often activities cited in drug-related criminal activity.
 The activity, amount, and surrounding circumstances heavily affect the outcome of the cases, and a conviction could change the course of your life forever.

 If you have been arrested on suspicion of a drug crime or you are being investigated, now is the time to reach out for legal representation.
 Drug crimes are complex matters, and there are many questions to ask from the start, particularly if you have been arrested.
-At the Law Office of George Gedulin, we understand how law enforcement in the San Diego area works and which questions need to be asked from the very beginning.
+At The Law Office of George Gedulin, Our San Diego criminal defense lawyers understand how law enforcement in our area works and which questions need to be asked from the very beginning.

 Without competent legal representation, you may unintentionally incriminate yourself or provide inaccurate information to law enforcement that could be used as fact in a courtroom.
 Still more worrisome are the changes that can occur to a statement from what is actually said to what is written down and used at trial.

 Investigating Your Drug Charge

 After being accused of or charged with a drug-related crime, you may feel like you have already been convicted.
 Intimidation tactics by law enforcement and investigators could just be a typical bully approach or it could be a sign that more serious errors were made.
 If your constitutional rights were violated at any time during the investigation or an arrest, the state may not be able to pursue a case against you at all.
 These are the types of extenuating factors that a well-qualified criminal defense attorney can help you uncover while developing a defense strategy.